 2013 Philatelic Foundation certificate.
 Exceptional margins, and one of very few examples with a handstamped cancel.
 The cancel company and exact date are identical to the stamp on Philatelic Foundation certificate 179017.

 2017 Philatelic Foundation certificate.
+Only the second authenticated example currently known.

 Amazing margin imprint running down the entire left side of stamp.
 Perfectly positioned!